a5c-ai/a5c/registry/packages/frontend-development/files/.github/ISSUE_TEMPLATE/page.md

 ---
-name: "UX Component"
+name: "UX Page"
-about: Create a UX component
+about: Create a UX page
-labels: [ux, ux-component]
+labels: [ux, ux-page]
 ---

 ## Summary

-A clear and concise description of the UX component.
+A clear and concise description of the UX page.